Algebraic geometry: Abstract modern viewpoint

-Sometimes other algebraic sites replace the category of affine schemes.
+Sometimes, other algebraic sites replace the category of affine schemes.
 For example, Nikolai Durov has introduced commutative algebraic monads as a generalization of local objects in a generalized algebraic geometry.
-Versions of a tropical geometry, of an absolute geometry over a field of one element and an algebraic analogue of Arakelov's geometry were realized in this setup.
+Versions of a tropical geometry, of an absolute geometry over a field of one element, and an algebraic analogue of Arakelov's geometry were realized in this setup.

 Another formal generalization is possible to universal algebraic geometry in which every variety of algebras has its own algebraic geometry.
 The term variety of algebras should not be confused with algebraic variety.

-The language of schemes, stacks and generalizations has proved to be a valuable way of dealing with geometric concepts and became cornerstones of modern algebraic geometry.
+The language of schemes, stacks, and generalizations has proved to be a valuable way of dealing with geometric concepts and become cornerstones of modern algebraic geometry.

-Algebraic stacks can be further generalized and for many practical questions like deformation theory and intersection theory, this is often the most natural approach.
-One can extend the Grothendieck site of affine schemes to a higher categorical site of derived affine schemes, by replacing the commutative rings with an infinity category of differential graded commutative algebras, or of simplicial commutative rings or a similar category with an appropriate variant of a Grothendieck topology.
-One can also replace presheaves of sets by presheaves of simplicial sets (or of infinity groupoids).
-Then, in presence of an appropriate homotopic machinery one can develop a notion of derived stack as such a presheaf on the infinity category of derived affine schemes, which is satisfying certain infinite categorical version of a sheaf axiom (and to be algebraic, inductively a sequence of representability conditions).
-Quillen model categories, Segal categories and quasicategories are some of the most often used tools to formalize this yielding the derived algebraic geometry, introduced by the school of Carlos Simpson, including Andre Hirschowitz, Bertrand Toën, Gabrielle Vezzosi, Michel Vaquié and others; and developed further by Jacob Lurie, Bertrand Toën, and Gabriele Vezzosi.
-Another (noncommutative) version of derived algebraic geometry, using A-infinity categories has been developed from the early 1990s by Maxim Kontsevich and followers.
+Algebraic stacks can be further generalized, and for many practical questions like deformation theory and intersection theory, this is often the most natural approach.
+One can extend the Grothendieck site of affine schemes to a higher-categorical site of derived affine schemes, by replacing the commutative rings with an infinity category of differential graded commutative algebras, or of simplicial commutative rings or a similar category with an appropriate variant of a Grothendieck topology.
+One can also replace presheaves of sets with presheaves of simplicial sets (or of infinity groupoids).
+Then, in presence of an appropriate homotopic machinery, one can develop a notion of derived stack as such a presheaf on the infinity category of derived affine schemes, which satisfies certain infinite-categorical versions of sheaf axioms (and to be algebraic, inductively a sequence of representability conditions).
+Quillen model categories, Segal categories, and quasicategories are some of the most-used tools to formalize this, yielding the derived algebraic geometry, introduced by the school of Carlos Simpson, including Andre Hirschowitz, Bertrand Toën, Gabrielle Vezzosi, Michel Vaquié, and others; and developed further by Jacob Lurie, Bertrand Toën, and Gabriele Vezzosi.
+Another (noncommutative) version of derived algebraic geometry, using A-infinity categories, has been developed from the early 1990s by Maxim Kontsevich and followers.